aqlaboratory/openfold/README.md

 generate an input FASTA from a directory of mmCIF and/or ProteinNet .core files, we provide `scripts/data_dir_to_fasta.py`.

-Next, generate a cache of certain datapoints in the mmCIF files:
+Next, generate a cache of certain datapoints in the template mmCIF files:

 ```bash
 python3 scripts/generate_mmcif_cache.py \